Prolog Business Cases

 - Prolog is ISO standardized.
 This is an extremely

 important asset from a legal perspective, since it means that

 - Prolog cuts costs: Since Prolog programs are

 so general, you typically need less code,

-which you can type in less time.
+which you can type, read and audit in less time.

 - Prolog has a proven track record in many very

 - Prolog is ideally suited for rule based systems

 Prolog as a database